top of page

 Weight Management

-I do want to note that although avocados are healthy, they are also high in calories.
-So, it can be easy to eat too much calories without realising it, and is therefore important to stick to reasonable portions when adding to your meal.
-I recommend consuming between a quarter and a half of an avocado - not the whole thing!
-Avocados are also not cheap, so if you want to keep the uneaten cut avocado, then I do recommend buying an 'avocado hugger' or an 'avocado pod'.
-These are like containers, which you can then store in the fridge, and should keep your avocado good for another day or two.
-Another tip is to cut the avocado and remove the pit.
-Immediately coat the flesh of one half with fresh lemon juice.
-Wrap the avocado half in plastic wrap and place in the fridge.
+It's important to mention that while avocados are nutritious, they are also calorie-dense.
+This means it's easy to consume more calories than intended, so it's crucial to control portions when incorporating them into your meals.
+I suggest limiting your avocado intake to between a quarter and a half of the fruit, rather than eating the whole thing.
+Avocados can be pricey, so if you want to save any leftover cut avocado, consider investing in an 'avocado hugger' or an 'avocado pod'.
+These containers can be used to store the avocado in the fridge, keeping it fresh for an extra day or two.
+Another useful tip is to cut the avocado, remove the pit, and immediately sprinkle the exposed flesh with fresh lemon juice.
+Wrap the avocado half in plastic wrap and refrigerate it for later use.

 Conclusion